_images/Bug72.jpg

 Parameters:

-• GuideDirections (enum) – Equatorial axis and direction of guide motion GuideDirections
+• Direction (GuideDirections) – Equatorial axis and direction of guide motion

 • Duration (int) – The duration of the guide-rate motion (milliseconds)